ben-ryder/localful/docs/local/encryption/specification.md

 ---

 ## Introduction
-Localful works by creating vaults and then creating resources, changes and blobs within that vault.
+Localful works by creating databases which can contain data entities and data blobs.
-Encryption happens at a vault level, so all resources, changes and blobs within a vault are encrypted using the same key, but a different vault and its content is encrypted using a different key.
+Encryption happens at a database level, so all data within a given database will be encrypted using the same encryption key.

 TODO
 - Add more context about Localful and the required functionality that influences this spec.
 - What is the purpose of this encryption?
 What is the threat model etc

 ## Summary

-**Vault Encryption**
+### Database Encryption
-- When setting up a vault, users supply an `encryption password`.
-This password and a random salt are used to derive a `vault unlock key`.
+- When setting up a database on a local device, users supply an `unlock password`.
+This password and a random salt are used to derive a `database unlock key`.
-- A random `vault encryption key` is generated and encrypted with the `vault unlock key` which produces a `protected vault encryption key`.
+- A random `database encryption key` is generated and encrypted with the `datbase unlock key` which produces a `protected database encryption key`.
-- The `protected vault encryption key` includes the random salt used in key derivation and the IV value used when encrypting the key.
+- The `protected database encryption key` includes the random salt used in key derivation and the IV value used when encrypting the key.
-- The `vault encryption key` and `vault unlock key` are only ever stored in memory, `protected vault encryption key` is saved to local storage and can be uploaded to the server.
+- The `database encryption key` and `database unlock key` are only ever stored unencrypted in memory, `protected database encryption key` is saved to local storage and can be uploaded to the server.
-- All vault content including resources, changes and blobs will then be encrypted using `vault encryption key`.
+- All database content will then be encrypted using the `database encryption key`.
 - To allow Localful to work effectively, some data is not encrypted:
-  - Content ids and timestamps.
-  - Relationships such as the resource a change belongs to, what vault resources and blobs belong to etc.
+  - ids, timestamps and metadata.
+Metadata includes the Localful and schema version of content, and if the content is deleted.
+  - Relationships which includes what database content belongs to, what content a version belongs to, the type of data stored in a blob etc
-  - The **vault name is not encrypted**.
-This is to allow for a user-friendly way of identifying vaults prior to decryption.
+  - The **database name is not encrypted**.
+This is so databases can be identified by users prior to decryption.
+  - The **device name is not encrypted**.
+This is set by the user each time they set up a new device and is saved to data entity versions so users can identify which device a version was created on.
+It it also used by the client and server during data syncronisation, hence why it needs to be unencrypted.

 ![A diagram of vault encryption.](./diagrams/vault-encryption.png)

----

-**Server Password**
+## Server Password
-- The server credentials (`account email` and `account password`) are totally separate to any vault encryption in order to easily support local-only uses.
+- The server credentials (`account email` and `account password`) are totally separate to any database encryption in order to easily support local-only uses.
 - The `account password` is used to derive an `account key`, where `account email` and an app specific `app salt` are combined as the salt for the KDF function.
 - The `account key` is then split in half, where the second half becomes the `server password`.
 - The `server password` is then used in server authentication along with `account email`.
-- The first half of the split `account key` has no current purpose, but may in future functionality.
+- The first half of the split `account key` has no current purpose, but may in future versions of Localful for something like creating an account level encryption key or similar.

 ![A high-level diagram of the server password system described above.](./diagrams/server-password-derivation.png)

 ## Implementation Details

 ### Key Derivation
-- `Argon2id` is used for key derivation, configured with `64 MiB` of memory, 3 iterations and 4 parallelism.
+- `PBKDF2` is used for key derivation, configured with `100000` iterations.
 - For `encryption password`:
-  - a 256 bit `vault unlock key` is derived.
+  - a 256 bit `database unlock key` is derived.
   - a random salt value is used.
 - For `account password`:
   - a 512 bit `account key` is derived